vSphere Self-Service Backup Portal

 Veeam Backup & Replication allows backup administrators to delegate VM backup and restore operations to VMware vSphere users.
 For that, Veeam Backup & Replication offers the vSphere Self-Service Backup Portal — a web tool based on Veeam Backup Enterprise Manager.
 With vSphere Self-Service Backup Portal, users can create and manage backup jobs that process vSphere VMs and restore data from backups created with these jobs.
-All operations are performed via the web UI without the need to deploy the Veeam Backup & Replication console on the user machine.
+All operations are performed from the web UI without the need to deploy the Veeam Backup & Replication console on the user machine.

 To define what VMs vSphere users can back up and restore, Veeam Backup Enterprise Manager offers the concept of delegation mode.
-The delegation mode specifies conditions that must be met to allow a user add a VM to the backup job.
-The administrator can choose from 3 delegation modes based on vSphere tags, vSphere roles and VM privileges.
+The delegation mode specifies conditions that must be met to allow a user to add a VM to the backup job.
+The administrator can choose from 3 delegation modes based on vSphere tags, vSphere roles or VM privileges.
 For more information, see Configuring Delegation Mode.

 To simplify backup job management for tenants, advanced job settings (such as backup settings and storage settings) and schedule settings are automatically populated from job templates.
 The administrator can assign a separate template to each tenant account.

 When working with vSphere Self-Service Backup Portal, administrators and tenants perform the following tasks:

 To let tenants work with vSphere Self-Service Backup Portal, the Veeam Backup Enterprise Manager administrator performs the following tasks:

 The default delegation mode allows tenants to access VMs with the VirtualMachine.Interact.Backup privilege.
 The administrator can change the delegation mode, if necessary.